Chemnitz’ Moon Shell, Notocochlis chemnitzii

 Chemnitz’ Moon, Notocochlis chemnitzii.
 Shell collected off the beach at Punta Chivato, Baja California Sur, February 2022.
 Size: 2.5 cm (1.0 inch) x 2.1 cm (0.8 inches) x 2.0 cm (0.8 inches).
 Photograph and Identifications courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-The Chemnitz’ Moon, Notocochlis chemnitzii (Pfeiffer, 1840), is a gastropod mollusk that is a member of the Naticiae Family of Moons.
-They are also known in Mexico as na’tica fanguera.
-They are globular in shape and consist of about four to five whorls, with a short spire, a pointed apex and an aperture that is large and semi-circular.
+Description: Chemnitz’ Moon Shells are globular in shape and consist of about four to five whorls.
+They have a short spire, a pointed apex and an aperture that is large and semi-circular.
 The exterior of the shell is smooth and slightly polished.
-These shells have exteriors that are highly variable in color pattern most being a bluish-gray or yellowish-gray with darker bands or chevrons crossing the whorls; some have a cloudy appearance.
+These shells have exteriors that are highly variable in color pattern with most being a bluish-gray or yellowish-gray, with darker bands or chevrons crossing the whorls.
+Some have a cloudy appearance.
 The interior is brown with white bands and the operculum is white and calcareous.
-The Chemnitz’ Moon Shell reach a maximum of 2.8 cm (1.1 inches) in length and 2.3 cm (0.9 inches) in height.
+The Chemnitz’ Moon Shell reaches a maximum of 2.8 cm (1.1 inches) in length and 2.3 cm (0.9 inches) in height.

-Chemnitz’ Moons are the most abundant Moon Snail in the region.
-They are found on sand or mud substrate, in the intertidal zone to depths of up to only 3 m (10 feet).
-They range from Magdalena Bay, Baja California Sur to Peru and are found throughout the Sea of Cortez.
+Habitat and Distribution: Chemnitz’ Moon Shells are the most abundant moon shell in the region.
+They are found on sand and mud substrates.
+They live in the intertidal zone, and to depths of up to only 3 m (10 feet).
+They are a tropical Eastern Pacific species.
+In Mexican waters they range from Magdalena Bay, Baja California Sur to Guatemala.
+They are also found throughout the Gulf of California.